In the mid-eighties, Gregg Jefferies was on top of the world.

 When you start changing elements in a swing before you know it you’re lost in your swing.
 All of a sudden I choke up, I widen out and move closer to the plate, all these elements are changing.
 The strike zone changes, the weight of my bat changes, the grip on my bat changes, my approach starts turning defensive instead of still being offensive.
 When we get two strikes we’re not done, we’re not done.
 So we’ve got to battle throughout.

 I’m not the kind of player that says, ‘Back when we played we were better.’
 These athletes now are phenomenal, they are so gifted it’s crazy.
-But the one thing that’s driving me crazy is that strikeouts are okay now, it’s okay to strikeout.
+The one thing that’s driving me crazy is that strikeouts are okay now, it’s okay to strikeout.
 We took pride in hitting balls hard; it’s not okay with one out and men on second and third to strikeout.
 And then your next at-bat hit a solo home run, it’s not okay for that.

 You’ve got to be that complete player, when I played there was not one home run hitter that wanted to be called a home run hitter.
 They wanted to be called a great hitter with home run power.
 There is a big difference.
 Don’t ever call Barry Bonds or Ken Griffey a home run hitter, because those guys were beautiful hitters.
 They hit .320-.330 but all of a sudden popped 40-50 home runs, they were gifted.
 They weren’t happy with hitting .270 and hitting 45 home runs but having 195 strikeouts, they weren’t happy with that.
 That’s one thing I don’t like about the game right now is strikeouts are okay.